Post Update: This pattern is a free printable!

 You will need to find white fur.
 I bought a skein at Hobby Lobby and it was called Snuggle Up.
 I combined it with a white strand of Size 2 weight cotton so it would be easier to crochet with and I highly recommend you do the same.
 It gives the fur more structure.

-2 skeins of Harvest Red Caron Simply Soft
+2 skeins of Autumn Red Caron Simply Soft

-HDC in the third chain from the hook, and in each stitch across.
+ROW 1: Work 1 HDC in the third chain from the hook.Work 1 HDC in each chain across.
 (44 HDC)

 Chain 2 and turn, (chain 2 does not count as a stitch now and throughout the pattern.)

-HDC in the next 8 spaces.
-3HDC into the next space, HDC in the next 5 spaces, 3 HDC in the next space, HDC in the next 14 spaces, 3 HDC in the next space, HDC in the next 5 spaces, 3 HCD in the next and final 8 spaces.
+ROW 2: Work 1 HDC in each of the next 8 sts.
+Work 3HDC into the next st, 1 HDC in each of the next 5 sts, 3 HDC in the next st, 1 HDC in each of the next 14 sts, 3 HDC in the next st, 1 HDC in each of the next 5 sts, 1 3 HDC in the final 8 spaces.
+CH 2 and turn.

-(If you prefer to mark your corners ahead of time, you will be marking the 9th, 15th, 30th, and 36th spaces.
-Work 3HDC into each of the corners.)
-(44 HDC)
+Tip: If you prefer to mark your corners ahead of time, you will be marking the 9th, 15th, 30th, and 36th stitches (sts.)

-On the 9th row (or 11th for the bigger size) HDC to the corner.
-Work only 1 HDC, Chain 4, and then work 1 HDC in the next corner, skipping over all the spaces to form the armhole.
+On the 9th row (or after you worked to the size you need,) work 1 HDC in each st. to the corner.
+Work 1 HDC into the corner st, chain 4, and then work 1 HDC in the next corner, skipping over all the stitches in between to form the armhole.

 See video below if you are unclear on how to do this.
 (In the video I work only 2 chains in between, but I’ve decided it works better for size to work 4.)
 (Also I say “into the chain 3 space, I meant to say in the space where you work 3 HDC.”
 You want to work up to that stitch, chain 4, then HDC into the next corner stitch.)

-In the next row, HDC in the first 5 spaces, then work 2 HDC in each stitch across working 1 HDC in each space of the last 5.
+Skirt row 1: Work 1 HDC in each of the first 5 sts, work 2 HDC in each stitch except the last 5 sts of the row.
+1 HDC in each of the last 5 sts.
 Chain 2 and turn.

-On the 11th row, CH1 and turn, work 1 SC into that stitch, *SC2tog over the next 2 stitches, SC in the next 3 stitches.
+Round 1 for the wrist: CH1 and turn, work 1 SC into stitch, *SC2tog over the next 2 stitches, SC in the next 3 stitches.
 Repeat around.
 (You are reducing to bring the wrist part in a little before you put the fur on.)
 Work one more SC into the last space, join with a slip stitch into the first SC, CH 1 and turn.
-(You should have 22 stitches including the first ch 1 and SC turning.)

-Chain 2.
-Work a DC in each stitch around.
+FUR: Chain 2.
+Work 1 DC in each stitch around.
 Tie off and weave in ends.

-Pull up a loop in a front corner of the sweater in the neck and chain 2.
+Row 1: Pull up a loop in the front corner of the sweater of the neck and chain 2.
 (Either side it doesn’t matter.)
-Work HDC into that first stitch and each stitch to the first corner.
-HDC3tog over the corner space.
-Work HDC in each stitch to the next corner.
-HDC3tog.
-Do the same for the remaining two corners.
-Chain 2 and turn.
+Work HDC into that first stitch and each stitch to the first corner. *HDC3tog over the corner space.
+Work HDC in each stitch to the next corner and repeat from * to the end of the neck edge.
+Ch 2 and turn.

 Weave in all the ends before you start the fur.

-In the bottom front corner of the sweater, either side, pull up a loop and chain 3.
-Work a DC with the fur up one side, around the hood, down the other and around the bottom of the sweater.
-Join with the starting chain, tie off and weave in the ends.
+FUR EDGING: In the bottom front corner of the sweater, either side, pull up a loop and chain 3.
+Work DC up one side, around the hood, down the other and around the bottom of the sweater.
+Join with the starting chains, tie off and weave in the ends.

 Finish with sewing a clasp across the neck area.